-Disputes concerning intellectual property rights related to medicines, collective labour rights and sports regulation are subject to mandatory domestic arbitration.
+Disputes concerning collective labour rights and sports regulation are subject to mandatory domestic arbitration.

 16 Change of Law / Political Risk

 16.1 Has there been any call for political risk protections such as direct agreements with central government or political risk guarantees?